Chances are you've heard of it — and no, I'm not talking about the 2001 movie starring Ben Affleck and Josh Harnett.

-If, however, you want to go it on your own, it’s incredibly easy — and you don’t need to take a cab or rent a car.
+If, however, you want to go to Pearl Harbor on your own, it's incredibly easy — and you don't need to take a cab or rent a car.
 You can easily get to Pearl Harbor using a Honolulu city bus.

 Routes 20 and 42 will take you from downtown Honolulu or Waikiki to Pearl Harbor, though the service is not direct.
-The ride will take roughly an hour each way, but will only cost $2.50 per ride.
+The ride will take roughly an hour each way, but will only cost a couple dollars per ride.
 (For some tips on using TheBus in Honolulu, check out this post.)

 And, if you feel like really making a somber day of it, consider also adding on a visit to the National Memorial Cemetery of the Pacific, which is nearby in Honolulu.